 3. Destroying, vandalizing, stealing, or damaging the property of the Career and Life Design Center is strictly prohibited.

-5. The student is responsible for uploading a professional style resume.
-If a student refuses to make recommended changes to a resume on their Handshake account, the student account will be suspended until an acceptable resume has been uploaded and approved by a Career and Life Design Center staff member.
+5. The student is responsible for uploading a professional style resume to their Handshake account.
+If a student refuses to make recommended changes to their resume on their Handshake account, the student account will be blocked until an acceptable resume has been uploaded and approved by a Career and Life Design Center staff member.

 Any student facing disciplinary action will receive notification of such action within five (5) business days of the act (level 1).
-After receipt of the letter, the student has five (5) business days to schedule an appointment with a Career Advisor in the Career and Life Design Center (level 2).
+After receipt of the email, the student has five (5) business days to schedule an appointment with the Assistant Director of the Career and Life Design Center (level 2).

 If an appointment is not made, the student acknowledges acceptance of the disciplinary action.

-At the meeting with the Career Advisor (level 2), if the matter is not resolved to both parties’ satisfaction, then a written statement should be submitted to the Director of the Career and Life Design Center within five (5) business days (level 3) and a meeting scheduled.
+At the meeting with the Assistant Director (level 2), if the matter is not resolved to both parties’ satisfaction, then a written statement should be submitted to the Director of the Career and Life Design Center within five (5) business days (level 3) and a meeting scheduled.
 At this meeting (level 3), should the matter not be resolved to both party’s satisfaction, then the matter will be referred to the Vice Provost for Academic Programs and Dean of Graduate Studies and Research (level 4), should the matter still not be resolved it will be referred to the Provost (level 5).